Multimodal Diffusion Forcing for Forceful Manipulation: Experiments

 \subsubsection{Baselines and ablations}

 We select two state-of-the-art manipulation methods as baselines and ablate the design choice of our method.

 \textbf{Unified World Model (UWM)}~\cite{zhu2025unified}.
-UWM trains a single model over video and action using a modality-agnostic noise scheduling scheme.
+UWM trains a single model over video and action with independent noise levels.
 Similar to our method, UWM can also function as both a policy and a world model, but it lacks the capacity for geometric and force reasoning.
 Moreover, UWM has a fixed history length that cannot be adjusted at test time.

 \textbf{3D Diffusion Policy (DP3)}~\cite{ze20243d}.
 DP3 incorporates 3D visual representations into diffusion policies~\cite{chi2023diffusion} with a specially designed point encoder.
 DP3 is an optimized architecture for 3D policy learning.